parc18/casa/README.md

 steps :
+go to assignment folder and then
 1. npm install
 2. npm start

--->Please find DB credentials in server.js file (Its a free service might time out after some time try making a DB locally , DBMS Failure is covered as part of this assignment) there are four tables
+-->Please find DB credentials in server.js file (Its a free service might time out after some time try making a DB locally , DBMS Failure is not covered as part of this assignment) there are four tables
 1.casaone_orders
 2.casaone_orders_details